GeoTech-AC/DIDs-tracker-svelte/README.md

 > The Central Bank Digital Currency Tracker of the Atlantic Council

-This is the official code for the [CBDC Tracker of the Atlantic Council](https://www.atlanticcouncil.org/blogs/econographics/the-rise-of-central-bank-digital-currencies/)..
+This is the official code for the [Digital IDs Tracker of the Atlantic Council](https://www.atlanticcouncil.org/blogs/econographics/the-rise-of-central-bank-digital-currencies/)..

 ![Screenshot of the CBDC Tracker](./public/img/screenshot.png)